 Fearing, VICE PRESIDENT

 Born in Anacortes, Dean Fearing is a Northwest native.
-Dean served five years in the U.S. Navy before moving to Bellingham to raise his two daughters.
+Dean served five years in the U.S. Navy before moving to Bellingham, WA to raise his two daughters.
 Dean graduated from Western Washington University with a degree in Sustainable Design & Development.
 After graduation, he became the first director of The REStore, managing stores in Bellingham and Seattle.
 In 2008 Dean joined Kulshan Community Land Trust where he is now Executive Director.
 He is passionate about housing issues and is active with many community organizations.
 He was a founding board member of Sustainable Connections and RE Use Works/Appliance Depot.
 He also was a founding committee member of the BIAWC Built Green Committee.

-Amy Warren is the Co-founder and Executive Director of Kôr Community Land Trust in Bend Oregon.
+Amy Warren is the Co-founder and Executive Director of Kôr Community Land Trust in Bend, OR.
 Amy has lived in Bend since 1996 and has seen first-hand the change in housing needs in this growing outdoor mecca.
 She has a passion for environmentally friendly building, and believes that sustainability and affordable housing should go hand-in-hand.
 Amy has a degree in Energy Systems Engineering and has worked in the construction field since 2002.
 She spends much of her time away from work with her husband and two daughters, playing in Bend’s great outdoors.
 Amy is honored to serve as part of the NWCLT team!

 Kathleen hosfeld, Secretary

-Kathleen Hosfeld is the Executive Director of Homestead Community Land Trust, Seattle.
+Kathleen Hosfeld is the Executive Director of Homestead Community Land Trust, Seattle, WA.
 In addition to overall agency leadership, Kathleen leads Homestead’s initiatives growth initiatives and strategic partnerships.
 Under her leadership, Homestead is expanding its work in King County, including developments in Tukwila and Renton.
 She leads efforts to deepen equitable development in neighborhoods at high risk of displacement from gentrification.
 She has led the agency to develop two exemplary “deep green” housing developments that pilot standards for future replication.
-She serves as the chair of the Housing Development Consortium’s Homeownership Affinity Group
+She serves as the chair of the Housing Development Consortium’s Homeownership Affinity Group.

 Kim Toskey originated residential mortgage loans from 2001 to 2017, was a Washington State Housing Finance Commission (WSHFC) Premiere Partner for 10 consecutive years and a Five Star professional for the past seven years.
 She facilitated conversations between Fannie Mae (FNMA) and community land trusts (CLTs), that streamlined CLT mortgage approvals.
-She is the founder of Homes and Hope CLT (HHCLT) in Snohomish County, Washington.
+She is the founder of Homes and Hope CLT (HHCLT) in Snohomish County, WA.
 As an affordable housing advocate and volunteer, Kim has served as a housing-related board director since 2006, as well as a financial wellness instructor.
 She serves on the Washington Low Income Housing Institute Board.
 Kim and her husband, Peter Catterall are private landlords with both market-rate and subsidized tenants.

-Kristin King-Ries is the staff attorney for Trust Montana, providing legal and educational services to Trust Montana and other community land trusts in the state.
+Kristin King-Ries is the staff attorney for Trust Montana, providing legal and educational services to Trust Montana, Missoula MT, and other community land trusts in the state.
 She assists the Executive Director with outreach, project development, and contract negotiations involving community groups, governmental entities, and developers.
 In 2019, Kristin co-organized a Montana summit on creative farm finance, sponsored by the USDA Beginning Farmer and Rancher Development Program.
 Her article on the topic was published in the print and online versions of Shelterforce Magazine.
 Kristin has participated on a national committee developing best practices and legal documents for farm and ranch CLTs.